usegalaxy-eu/pulsar-network-docs/source/build_pulsar_node.rst

   WS=<workspace-name> make apply

-The ``apply`` command output is the IP address of the Pulsar Central Manager
+The ``apply`` command output the IP addresses of the Pulsar Central Manager

 ::